theaccountancycloud/interview-task/README.md

 # Accountancy Cloud Technical Task

 This task is designed to test your basic coding & problem-solving skills.
-You have as long as you like to complete it but for an indicative timescale we expect a Senior Developer to finish it in just under an hour.
+You have as long as you like to complete it but for an indicative timescale we expect a Senior Developer to finish it in about 90 minutes.

 We're ideally looking for candidates who can write readable, efficient and scalable code.